A Fukuoka Experience: Crafting Your Own Scent in 60 Minutes at TSUTSUMU, Hakata's Incense-Making Workshop

 From the moment you arrive to the moment we hand over your finished work, the experience is about 60 minutes, roughly like this:

-- 10–25 min: Smell each of the six fragrances one by one; decide what feels like you today
+• 10–25 min: Smell the two base scents and five mix fragrances one by one; decide what feels like you today

 The most underrated part is the first stretch: smelling each fragrance and quietly asking yourself "which one is me right now?"
 Those fifteen minutes are the real heart of the experience.
 There's no wrong answer — our staff will gently put words to what you're picking up, and help you build the scent from there.